auth0/docs/articles/integrations/office-365.md

 This is where they'll enter their Active Directory credentials after which they'll be signed in to Office 365.

-# IdP Initiated Login
+## Logging in Users without the Azure AD Portal

-When users navigate to https://portal.office.com they will always see the Azure AD login page which will redirect the users to the configured identity provider after entering their username.
-Using the IdP initiated login flow we can also skip this step.
+When users navigate to [https://portal.office.com](https://portal.office.com) they will always see the Azure AD login page which will redirect the users to the configured identity provider after entering their username.
+Using the IdP initiated login flow we can skip this step.

 Auth0 exposes an endpoint that can immediately start the login without showing the Azure AD login page.
 The format is as follows: